 CTE photo

-Actor/director born in El Centro, California, June 22, 1945, who has been a staple creator at the Stratford Festival for nearly three decades.
+Actor/director born in El Centro, California, June 22, 1945, who made substantial creative contributions to the Stratford Festival for three decades.

 She came to Canada in 1968 with then-husband actor Frank Maraden to avoid the draft.
 They settled in Vancouver but during cross-country auditions for Stratford both she and her husband were accepted into the company.
-In the 1970s she became one of the company's great ingenues; her beautiful voice, elegance and loveliness were lent to The Tempest, Hamlet, and the magnificent John Hirsch production of Three Sisters (she played Irena opposite Martha Henry 's Olga and Maggie Smith's Masha) among many others.
+In the 1970s she became one of the company's great ingenues; her beautiful voice, elegance and loveliness were evident in Love's Labour's Lost (Katherine), The Tempest (Miranda), Hamlet (Ophelia), and the magnificent John Hirsch production of Three Sisters (Irena opposite Martha Henry's Olga and Maggie Smith's Masha).

-After playing Reagan opposite Peter Ustinov in King Lear, she left Straford to work in New York but was soon encouraged by actor Nicholas Pennell to also teach.
-From teaching she began to co-direct works (for Actors Equity showcases, among others) and then in fully professional venues, notably the Shaw Festival (where she also performed).
+After playing Reagan opposite Peter Ustinov in King Lear, she left Stratford to work in New York but was soon encouraged by actor Nicholas Pennell to also teach.
+From teaching she began to co-direct works (for Actors Equity showcases, among others) and then in fully professional venues, notably the Shaw Festival for seven seasons, where she also performed: Roxanne opposite Heath Lamberts in Cyrano de Bergerac (1982-83), Cleopatra in Caesar and Cleopatra (1983), Ellie Dunn in Heartbreak House (1985), and Wendy in Peter Pan (1988).

 CTE photo